ropensci-review-tools/babelquarto/README.md

 If you start from scratch, you might want to look at `babelquarto::quarto_multilingual_book()` or `babelquarto::quarto_multilingual_website()` and read `vignette("babelquarto")`.

 If you already have and existing Quarto project and want to convert it to a multilingual project, you can use `babelquarto::register_main_language()` and `babelquarto::register_further_languages()` to get started.
 For more information you can read `vignette("convert)`.

+## Examples

+To get a feel of what a multilingual book can look like, you can have a look at this book: [*rOpenSci Packages: Development, Maintenance, and Peer Review*](https://devguide.ropensci.org/).

+For a multilingual website, you can check out [@joelnitta's website](https://www.joelnitta.com/).